09 Apr 11 Points on Extradition Italy - Colombia

 11- Positions that the required party can assume before the delivery of objects.

-- The required party may deliver the items on condition that they are returned for it or returned later, because they are subject to a precautionary measure provided in a criminal proceeding or when the operative powers on the property are extinguished, in the course of the process But you can also hold objects temporarily.
+- The required party may deliver the items on condition that they are returned for it or returned later, for being subject to a precautionary measure provided in a criminal proceeding or when the operative powers on the good are caused, in the course of the process But you can also hold objects temporarily.

 - The required party is empowered to demand the re-delivery to its territory of the objects on which they have rights, either she or third parties.
 This diligence necessarily demands the veracity of the initial delivery to the requesting party, and the reshipment will be consummated under the conditions of the requested state, and without any obligation to pay for said action.

 If you or a family member is detained in Italian or Colombian territory, we can help you